amirhosseinparsaei/Academic-inquiry-pipeline/README.md

 Use and share.
 Please notice that any sort of misuse from this repo is your own responsibility.

 **If you are new to any type of coding, proceed to rookie guide, Other wise proceed to codes.**

+**Rookie guide**

+To uses "email finder" you need to install python, and Jupyter notebook on your system.
+I assume that you are using chrome.
+  - How to install python:
+Go to https://www.python.org/downloads/ and install the latest version of python. press win+R . type "cmd" and press enter.
+This black window is called the "window command terminal".
+Type "python version --".
+Press enter.
+If It shows something like: "Python 3.12.5" then you are all set.
+-  How to install Jupyter notebook:
+Jupyter is where you run my code.
+To install it open cmd (windows command terminal). type " pip install notebook " and press enter.
+Install is complete.
+To open the notebook, open cmd, type "jupyter notebook".
+A page opens up.
+This page is your note book.
+CLick File> New> Notebook.
+Here is where you can paste the code and run.
+After These you are all set to use the codes